Bookmark saved

 He wrote about the first time they'd met.

 It had been a routine briefing—Lucas documenting the latest intelligence on Dominion movements, Kate sitting in the corner with Chelsea, trying not to draw attention.
-She'd been nine years old, small and serious, with eyes that seemed too old for her face.
+She'd been nine years old, small and serious, with eyes that carried the weight of twice her years.
 Her feet hadn't touched the floor when she sat in the oversized briefing chairs.

 "You're the writer," she'd said afterward, catching him in the corridor.
 The fluorescent lights had cast harsh shadows across her face.
 "The one who documents everything."